Rs 1,500-crore CST-Churchgate link to rise again from dead files

-Sources in Central Railway claim authorities upbeat about executing the long dead Churchgate-CST link; line will now terminate at Azad Maidan
+Sources in CR claim authorities upbeat about executing the long dead Churchgate-CST link; line, which was proposed in 2009 by the then railways minister Mamata Banerjee will now terminate at Azad Maidan

 Resurrection seems to be the order of the day with the Indian Railways.

 Days after Railways Minister Suresh Prabhu rekindled hopes for the Churchgate-Virar and CST-Panvel elevated corridors in his Budget speech, another project seems to be following suit.
 It has been learnt that officials are reconsidering execution of the proposed rail link between Churchgate-CST.
 The project was first proposed in 2009 by the then railways minister Mamata Banerjee.
 This time, however, the proposed link will terminate at Azad Maidan instead of Churchgate.

 Sources from Central Railway (CR) claimed that officials are studying the possibility of extending the suburban lines till Azad Maidan, opposite the BMC building.
 Based on the ring road method, the same rail line will go back to CST from Azad Maidan.
 Sources added that the Rs 1,500 crore underground extension will decongest the existing lines.

 “The two slow lines can be rerouted on this extension.
 Instead of terminating at CST, it will circumvent Azad Maidan and head towards Masjid Bunder station,” said a CR official, adding that the existing platforms at CST could then be used for operating Harbour line, fast line and the fifth and the sixth lines and diverting long-distance trains.